 More Info: Best VPN For China

 Just as a side note, whatever VPN service you’re using, you’ll still have problems if you’re using a Chinese DNS server (ie, your local ISP provided DNS server).
-China love to mess with DNS and implements a lot of filtering through their DNS servers, returning bad data or no data at all for a lot of requests.
+China loves to mess with DNS and implements a lot of filtering through their DNS servers, returning bad data or no data at all for a lot of requests.
 If your computer is using Chinese DNS servers, you’re gonna have a bad time.

 You can check what DNS servers you are using here: